ustwo/ustwo.com-frontend/README.md

 # ustwo.com-prototype

   * Building using Gulp
-  * CSS stolen from live ustwo site
-  * Routing using Page.js
-  * Templating using Handlebars.js
+  * UI using React.js
+  * CSS via LibSass + Susy
-  * Animations via GreenSock.js
+  * Dynamic animations via GreenSock.js
+  * Web fonts using Localfont.js
+  * Icons via SVG spritemap – might need to use SVG4everybody

 To update content, have a look in `/data` folder!